Swiss extradite Kremlin-linked Russian businessman to United States | Law-Order

 Swiss extradite Kremlin-linked Russian businessman to United States

-Klyushin was arrested in Switzerland in March, following a request from U.S. authorities, which officially asked for his extradition in April.
-Klyushin is accused of insider trading in the tens of millions with several accomplices, the ministry said.
+U.S. police officers accompanied him from Zurich on a flight to the United States, where he faces insider trading charges, the ministry said in a statement.
+Ilyushin was arrested in Switzerland in March, following a request from U.S. authorities, which officially asked for his extradition in April.

+Russia said it was deeply disappointed with the Swiss decision and Klyushin's hasty extradition.
+"We are forced to state that we are dealing with another episode in Washington's ongoing hunt for Russian citizens in third countries," the TASS news agency cited Vladimir Khokhlov, a spokesperson for the Russian embassy in Switzerland, as saying on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)